Shikaga/PitchBlackAnalysis/index.md

 He is clearly a troubled individual.
 He talks about his disdain for God, the long time he spent in prison and the fact that his mother supposedly abandoned him at birth, all pointing to a character who feels betrayed by life.

-He harbours an emotional separation from the other characters, not empathising with them the way any normal protagonist would.
+He harbours an emotional separation from the other survivors, not empathising with them the way any normal protagonist would.

 Riddick shows variable loyalty the rest of the crew.
 He clearly fancies himself as a unapologetic criminal, and tries to portray himself as such in front of the other characters.
 He delight's in their naivete, and laughs at their collective misfortune.